Clermont Ferrand France Travel Guide

 Reconfirm all flight, hotel, plus tour reservations.
 Detail your daily itinerary.

 Start packing.
-Make digital and physical copies of all essential documents (passport, visa, insurance).
+Have both electronic and paper copies of all essential documents (passport, visa, insurance).

 Dedicate time to learning or reviewing basic French phrases for local interactions.